CrankySupertoon/DiscordSDK/README.md

-# Discord RPC Python Wrapper
+# Discord SDK
-_Discord RPC Python Wrapper_ is a wrapper of the Discord SDK for the Python Programming Language
+This branch of _Discord SDK_ is a wrapper of the Discord SDK for the Python Programming Language

 # 🔨 Building